umgbhalla/halo-cli/README.md

 ## HALO Loop

-The core HALO loop is suprisingly simple:
+The core HALO loop is surprisingly simple:

 1. Collect execution traces from your agent harness.
 HALO uses OpenTelemetry-compatible tracing.
 2. Feed traces into HALO-RLM engine.
-3. The engine decomposes the traces to understand common failure modes and across harness executions and produces a report with it’s findings.
+3. The engine decomposes the traces to understand common failure modes across harness executions and produces a report with its findings.
 4. This report is fed into a coding agent like Cursor or Claude Code to generate and apply a set of changes to your harness.
 5. The harness is then re-deployed, more traces are gathered, and the cycle repeats.